jacquescrocker/aarrr/README.md

 ## Cohorts

 Cohorts are ways to slice up reports so you can see the results for these 5 metrics for groups of specific users.
-Some useful ones are:
+Some useful examples are:

 * Date (by day, week, month): slices up the metrics based on when users first came to your site (session creation).
 This is useful to see if what your building is actually improving your metrics

+    # assigns a cohort based on the week
+    AARRR.define_cohort :weekly do |user|
+      user["created_at"].beginning_of_week.strftime("%B %d, %Y")
+    end

 * By Traffic Source: slices up the metrics based on where your users are coming from.
 This allows you to see what sources of traffic are most value and target your marketing efforts on these.

+    # assigns a cohort based on the traffic source
+    AARRR.define_cohort :source do |user|
+      case user["referrer"]
+      when /google.com/, /gmail.com/
+        "google"
+      when /facebook.com/
+        "facebook"
+      else
+        nil
+      end
+    end

+* By gender (assuming you've captured it in data)

+    AARRR.define_cohort :gender do |user, data|
+      if data["gender"].to_s.upcase == "M"
+        "male"
+      elsif data["gender"].to_s.upcase == "F"
+        "female"
+      else
+        nil
+      end
+    end

 ## Split Testing

 You can set up split testing by using:

-    AARRR.split_test :landing_redesign, :options => {
+    AARRR.define_split :landing_redesign, :options => {
       :v1_layout => 0.9,
       :v2_layout => 0.1
     }